jameshome/anduril-guide/README.md

 # Updates

-Document revisions are numbered in the upper left corner with the firmware version number and a patch number to accomodate any corrections.
+Document revisions are numbered in the upper right corner with the firmware version number and a patch number to accomodate any corrections.
 Please [add an Issue](https://github.com/jameshome/anduril-guide/issues) if you discover an error.

 # Thanks